 Even if you do not want to spend the money required for using your smartphone on a cruise ship, it doesn’t mean that you have to disconnect for the entire vacation.
 You might be able to get internet access at restaurants, cafes, and even beaches while ashore at ports of call.

-Whether you are on the ship or at a port of call, the WiFi you are using is public.
-Unless it is absolutely necessary, we recommend never accessing private accounts, such as bank accounts or credit cards.
-Further, when searching for WiFi hotspots, you should be extra cautious about which networks you choose, only signing on to connections you can confirm belong to a reputable company or retailer.
-Nothing would be worse than having your personal data or identity snatched while you are trying to access the web.
+Whether you are on the ship or at a port of call, the wifi you are using is public.
+Unless it is absolutely necessary, we recommend never accessing private accounts, such as bank accounts or credit cards, on public wifi networks.
+Further, when searching for wifi hotspots, you should be extra cautious about which networks you choose, only signing on to connections you can confirm belong to a reputable company or retailer.
+You don’t want the hassle of having your personal data or identity snatched while you are trying to access the web.

-The internet on cruise ships has come a long way in a very short period of time.
-Using your smartphone on a cruise ship is a convenience that didn’t exist ten years ago.
-That being said, the internet speeds are slower than the broadband and LTE speeds you are used to back home.
-Further, not all cruise ship WiFi will allow for streaming.
+The internet on cruise ships has come a long way since it was first introduced — and even in the last five years!
+Using your smartphone on a cruise ship is a convenience that barely even existed 15 years ago.
+That being said, the wifi speeds on board will likely be slower than the broadband speeds you might be used to back home.

-Nothing is worse than traveling with your smartphone or other mobile devices then realizing that you don’t have all your accessories.
-So, make sure you pack all necessary power cords, back up power, and charging stations.
-You will inevitably spend long days ashore and will want to ensure you stay fully charged.
-Further, power outlets are very limited in cruise ship cabins.
+Nothing is worse than traveling with your smartphone or other mobile devices then realizing that you don’t have all the accessories you intended to bring.
+So, make sure you pack all necessary power cords, a portable charger, and (if necessary) a charging station.
+You will likely spend some long days ashore and will want to ensure you stay fully charged.
+Further, power outlets can be quite limited in cruise ship cabins — especially on older vessels.
 In terms of organization, we really like this portable bag for keeping all our accessories in one place.

 Making sure your smartphone is protected during your cruise is also a good idea.
-When going to the beach or relaxing near the pool, consider getting a waterproof case to help prevent irrevocable damage to your precious cargo.
+When going to the beach or relaxing near the pool, consider getting a waterproof phone pouch to help prevent irrevocable damage to your phone.

-The modern convenience of using a smartphone on a cruise ship is truly a great improvement and welcomed luxury.
-But, you are still on vacation to explore new destinations, meet new people, and have some fun and relaxation.
+The modern convenience of using a smartphone on a cruise ship is a welcomed luxury.
+But, you are still on vacation to explore new destinations, meet new people, have some fun, and relax.
 Endless scrolling on your smartphone is NOT the way to spend your vacation.
-Don’t let the technological advancements in the cruise industry deter your ability to relax, socialize with fellow cruisers, and explore the history and culture of your ports of call.
-Post a few pictures to make everyone back home jealous then log off to enjoy your vacation.
+Don’t let the fact that cruise ships are more “connected” than ever deter your ability to relax, socialize with fellow passengers, and truly take in the history and culture of your ports of call.
+Post a few pictures to share the fun with everyone back home, check in with your loved ones, then log off to enjoy your vacation.

 Comments